Barton Fink: Jack Lipnick

-Lerner's Academy Award-nominated character of studio mogul Jack Lipnick is a composite of several Hollywood producers, including Harry Cohn, Louis B. Mayer and Jack L. Warner – three of the most powerful men in the film industry at the time in which Barton Fink is set.
+Lerner's Academy Award-nominated character study of studio mogul Jack Lipnick is a composite of several Hollywood producers, including Harry Cohn, Louis B. Mayer and Jack L. Warner – three of the most powerful men in the film industry at the time in which Barton Fink is set.
 Like Mayer, Lipnick is originally from the Belarusian capital city Minsk.
 When World War II broke out, Warner pressed for a position in the military and ordered his wardrobe department to create a military uniform for him; Lipnick does the same in his final scene.
 Warner once referred to writers as "schmucks with Underwoods," leading to Barton's use in the film of an Underwood typewriter.

 At the same time, the Coens stress that the labyrinth of deception and difficulty Barton endures is not based on their own experience.
 Although Joel has said that artists tend to "meet up with Philistines," he added: "Barton Fink is quite far from our own experience.
 Our professional life in Hollywood has been especially easy, and this is no doubt extraordinary and unfair."
 Ethan has suggested that Lipnick – like the men on which he is based – is in some ways a product of his time.
 "I don't know that that kind of character exists anymore.
 Hollywood is a little more bland and corporate than that now."